AntonioST/MiceLick/README.md

 * How to close window?
 I cannot close window by click window close (X) button.

-press keyboard 'q' to quit
+press keyboard 'q' and press enter to quit program [ref](https://stackoverflow.com/questions/13307606/closing-video-window-using-close-x-button-in-opencv-python).
-program [ref](https://stackoverflow.com/questions/13307606/closing-video-window-using-close-x-button-in-opencv-python).

 * What are those keyboard shortcut?

-press keyboard 'h' to print the document on terminal.
+press keyboard 'h' and press enter to print the document on terminal.